Continuous Test Orchestration And Execution Platform Online

 Mobile data traffic will be rising rapidly in the coming years as well, quite clear from the graph above.
 Also, it clearly indicates that the user expectations for mobile websites are higher than ever.
 This also means your website needs to be mobile-friendly to gain the right traffic and convert them into potential buyers.
 In order to make your website mobile-friendly, it’s necessary to execute mobile website testing and check its responsiveness across various smartphones and tablets.
 But, even after having access to smart techniques like mobile-first responsive web design, it is not that easy for developers to perform mobile website testing, especially due to the variety of smartphones available in the market.

-Today, we will discuss the most useful methods to perform responsive testing of websites across mobile devices.
+Today, we will discuss the most useful methods to perform responsive test online across mobile devices.
 Before wrapping up, we’ll also talk about the best practices for mobile website testing.

 Why Perform Mobile Website Testing?